epctex-support/ryanair-scraper/README.md

 ## Input Parameters

-The input of this scraper should be JSON containing the list of pages on Aliexpress that should be visited.
+The input of this scraper should be JSON containing.
 Required fields are:

 | Field | Type | Description |
 | ----- | ---- | ----------- |